boroda74/TagTools/Docs/ADDITIONAL-TAGGING-AND-REPORTING-TOOLS.md

 - For all aggregated functions except for "Count" function please make sure that all tag values used by function have the same measurement units (KB, MB, etc.) or adjust units in "Edit> Preferences> Plugins" window (not required if both MusicBee and Windows localizations are English or Russian).
 - If you want just to export some tags then define only grouping fields in preview table (don't use aggregated functions and uncheck "Calculate subgrouping totals" checkbox, which is senseless in this case).

-Also, "Library Reports" allows to calculate several presets and save results to (custom) tags at startup and/after a given number of tag changes/or manually.
+Also, "Library Reports" allows to calculate one or more presets and save results to (custom) tags at startup/after a given number of tag changes/or manually.
 Useful for *autosaving* or manual saving such values as "Summary play counts of albums" or "Number of tracks for each artist", etc. to (custom) tags, i.e. it's some analog of virtual tags with the ability to operate not only on tags of current track, but on tags of all tracks.

 "Library Reports" command adds new virtual tag function: